 You were raised in an environment where the needs of one or both parents always came first.
 You learned at an early age how to comfort, appease, and cater to your parent.
 You always felt compared to and pitted against your sibling(s) and there never seemed to be enough love to go around.
 If any of this sounds familiar, you may have grown up in a dysfunctional, narcissistic family.

 What is a Narcissistic Family?

-A narcissistic family describes a family where one or both parents exhibit narcissistic personality traits which significantly impacts the family dynamics.
-The parent(s) are absorbed with their own needs and dismissive of the needs of their child(ren).
+A narcissistic family describes a family where one or both parents exhibit narcissistic personality traits which significantly impact the family dynamics.
+The parent(s) are absorbed with their own needs and are dismissive of the needs of their child(ren).
 Family members are often forced to adapt specific roles and functions to please the narcissistic parent and survive amongst this dysfunction.

 Below are some roles that children tend to adapt to cope with a narcissistic parent(s).
 Keep in mind that roles can vary based on the traits of each individual and family.

 Scapegoat: The child who is frequently blamed by the narcissist for the problems of the family.
 The narcissistic parent uses the scapegoat to deflect blame and avoid accountability for their actions.
 Other family members may antagonize the scapegoat to win the narcissist’s favor or avoid the narcissist’s wrath.

 Golden Child: The narcissistic parent views this child as an extension of themselves.
 The narcissist assigns favorable traits to this child to inflate their own ego and self-worth.
 The golden child begins to believe they are only worthy when excelling in activities approved by the narcissist.
 The narcissistic parent tends to pit the golden child and scapegoat against each other causing an unfortunate rift in the sibling relationship.